 Engines and Transmissions

 Gone is the Tundra’s longstanding 5.7-liter V-8, replaced by a turbocharged 3.5-liter V-6.
 It’s distinct from the turbocharged V-6 of similar displacement used in Toyota’s Lexus division, officials told me, and it makes 389 horsepower and 479 pounds-feet of torque.
-The hybrid powertrain, which Toyota markets as i-Force Max, sandwiches an electric motor-generator and clutch into the bell housing between the engine and transmission, with combined output of 437 hp and 583 pounds-feet.
+The SR grade has a detuned version that makes 348 hp and 405 pounds-feet of torque.
+Finally, the hybrid powertrain, which Toyota markets as i-Force Max, sandwiches an electric motor-generator and clutch into the bell housing between the engine and transmission, with combined output of 437 hp and 583 pounds-feet.
 The electric motor draws power from a nickel-metal-hydride battery under the rear seat, and officials said both powertrains make their advertised outputs on 87-octane gasoline.

 You won’t miss the V-8.
-The turbocharged V-6 is as potent, pushing the Tundra to highway speeds in scant time, complete with whooshing turbochargers.
+The turbocharged V-6 in the SR5 and up is as potent, pushing the Tundra to highway speeds in scant time, complete with whooshing turbochargers.
+(I didn’t drive the SR’s base powertrain.)
 Accelerator response from a stop is fairly lag-free, and engine rpm builds quickly thereafter.
 This is as formidable as the Ford F-150’s turbocharged 3.5-liter V-6 or the Ram 1500’s 5.7-liter V-8, to name two solid rival powertrains.
 And Toyota expects 20 mpg in EPA-combined fuel economy for the gas-only rear-drive Tundra.
 That’s competitive with similarly powered pickups, should the EPA corroborate.